Physical Therapy EMR Reviews

 5. Forgetting to Budget Duplicate Fees.

-If you are switching from one Physical Therapy EMR & Billing Software to a new one, make sure you have adequate budget to pay two companies for 3-4 months minimum.
-The reason for this is because you’ll need to run (2) concurrent Medical Billing Software programs simultaneously in order to work down the old Accounts Receivable in your previous Medical Billing Software while entering all of your new patient demographics and claims in your new Physical Therapy Billing Software.
+If you are switching from one Physical Therapy EMR & Billing Software to a new one, make sure you have an adequate budget to pay two companies for 3-4 months minimum.
+The reason for this is that you’ll need to run (2) concurrent Medical Billing Software programs simultaneously in order to work down the old Accounts Receivable in your previous Medical Billing Software while entering all of your new patient demographics and claims in your new Physical Therapy Billing Software.
 This is typically done by establishing a cut-over date.

 For example, you may decide that on December 1st you will enter all new patient demographics, appointments, and claims in your new PT EMR and Billing Software, and from that day forth, you will only use the old software to work down the old Accounts Receivable balance for all outstanding Insurance A/R and Patient A/R. Your old Medical Billing Software company will most likely continue to charge you access fees while you work down your old Outstanding Medical Claims by doing A/R Follow-up.